jaycode/valuation_course/README.md

 There are three flavors of After-tax EBIT:

 **After-tax EBIT for the first year**
-This measure is calculated with the following function:
+This component is calculated with the following function:

 ```
 IF EBIT > 0: